Looking at the posterior: accuracy and uncertainty of neural-network predictions

+Turning to MNIST, Figure~\ref{fig:method_mnist} shows the corresponding joint distributions for the three architectures at noise level $\alpha=0.09$.
+The first panel shows joint distributions of predictive and epistemic uncertainty for the dense model.
+In contrast to the dense model on CIFAR10G, the epistemic uncertainty is larger than the other models and the predictive uncertainty is smaller.
+The center panel shows the joint distribution for the convolutional neural network, and the right-most panel the attention-based Swin model.

-To evaluate the dependence of the uncertainty quantification on the training dataset we calculate the induced shift in joint distribution of predictive and epistemic uncertainty when we apply the same data distributional shift to neural networks trained on MNIST and CIFAR10G.
-In Figure \ref{fig:alpha_comparison} the observed shift in joint distribution for the convolutional neural network is shown from $\alpha=0$ (top) to $\alpha=0.09$ (bottom) for both MNIST (left) and CIFAR10G (right).
-The shift in mean predictive and epistemic uncertainty is quantified in \cref{tab:alpha_comparison}.
+To evaluate the dependence of the uncertainty quantification on the training dataset we calculate the induced shift in joint distribution of predictive and epistemic uncertainty when we apply the same data-distributional shift to neural networks trained on MNIST and CIFAR10G.
+The shift from $\alpha=0$ to $\alpha=0.09$ in mean predictive and epistemic uncertainty is quantified in Table~\ref{tab:alpha_comparison}.
 For the dense and Swin model we observe a significantly smaller shift in both $H$ and $I$ on CIFAR10G compared to MNIST, whereas the convolutional neural network perceives a larger shift on CIFAR10G compared to MNIST.

+The dense and Swin model both contain more parameters for CIFAR10G compared to MNIST stemming from the 4 extra pixels in both spatial directions.
+One possible method to keep the parameter count constant would be to resample the resolution of the images, however this would also introduce some dependence on the resampling method.
+Here we keep the original resolution for simplicity and leave the possibility of resampling for future work.

 \